 The Oct.
-24 and 25 event constitutes a significant break from the traditional state-driven Nebraska water symposium the NWC holds each fall, said NWC director Chittaranjan Ray.
+24-26 event constitutes a significant break from the traditional state-driven Nebraska water symposium the NWC holds each fall, said NWC director Chittaranjan Ray.

 “We think the timing is right for this sort of event and the endless possibilities for multi-state cooperation and collaborations it could bring,” Ray said.

 “The water resources of the region are under stress due to increasing demand for irrigation, industrial and municipal use as well as federal needs to maintain instream flows for fish and wildlife and to provide ecosystem services.
 Groundwater aquifers are also experiencing heavy pumping and in some regions, are losing their saturated thicknesses faster than they are being replenished by recharge,” he said.

 Participating states, in addition to Nebraska, are Montana, North Dakota, South Dakota, Iowa, Missouri, Kansas, Oklahoma and Arkansas, an area Ray regards as a primary food basket not only for the United States, but also for the world.

 To keep that bread basket producing, each of the nine states depends heavily on surface water from major river basins, as well as from groundwater sources such as the Ogallala Aquifer, Mississippi Embayment Aquifer in Arkansas and the Cambrian-Ordovician Aquifer system in Iowa and Missouri.

 With heavy use of both surface and groundwater sources, each of the nine states are also experiencing similar groundwater contamination issues from natural and man-made sources, effects on water resources from climate change, flooding and leaching and runoff losses of farm applied chemicals and other challenges.